wangcheol10101/Notes/English/Essential Grammer In Use.md

     > I told John where to go.
 (I told John where he (John) should go.)
     > The teacher taught us how to write.
 (The teacher taught us how we should write.)

+## Noun Complement Clause (Appositive(同位格) Clause)
+A Noun Complement Clause is a clause that renames or defines the content of a noun.
+It doesn't tell you which noun (like an adjective does); it tells you what the noun is.
+Noun = Clause.
+> The belief **that the earth is flat** is dangerous.
+While "that" is the most common connector, Noun Complements can sometimes start with other words if the abstract noun implies a question.
+> The question **whether we should go** remains.

+**Difference from Relative Clause**
+- The Relative Clause (The Noun MUST have a role in that clause)
+    > The report **that he wrote** is false.
+- The Noun Complement Clause (The Noun has NO role in that clause)
+    > The report **that he stole money** is false.

 ## Adverbial Nouns
 **The "Invisible Preposition" Rule**
 In English, certain nouns allow us to drop the preposition that usually comes before them.